Brutality and stupidity.

 But only on a recent visit (2014) did I finally set off to explore the Khmer Rouge legacy in north-western Cambodia.

-I started at the former Khmer Rouge stronghold of Anlong Veng
+The Khmer Rouge stronghold of Anlong Veng

 Today, ex-Khmer Rouge and their descendants still dominate the area near the Thai border.

-The town is quiet, with some modern facilities.
-There’s no tourists, traveller cafes, souvenirs stalls or even a 7-Eleven store.
+There are no tourists, traveler cafes, souvenirs stalls or even a 7-Eleven store.
 Locals stare at the stranger.
 Kids gather.
 Adults seem shy.
 But they are friendly when I say, “Hi”, smile and wave.
 I am a novelty.

-Beyond Anlong Veng, I hired a moto-taxi to take me into the Dangrek mountains on the Thai border.
+From Anlong Veng, I hired a moto-taxi to take me into the Dangrek mountains on the Thai border.

-In reality there was very little to see.
+In reality, there was very little to see.
 But I wanted to visit all the same.

-Yet, I felt compelled.
+I felt compelled.

 Partly it was historical interest.